Lee is the founder of the Equine Partnership Program and is joined by Mary Slouka and Ciana Dodgion as EPP’s therapists.

 Mary Slouka, CTRI, ES

 Mary has been a Certified Therapeutic Riding Instructor (CTRI) for 25 years.
 She works within the Equine Assisted Learning (EAL) model.
 This model is an experiential learning approach that promotes the development of life skills for educational, professional and personal goals through equine-assisted activities.
 Mary has worked with many types of disabilities though many of her students are on the Autism Spectrum.
 Through the years, she has continuously seen the value of a horse for therapy.
-Equine assisted therapy is a fun, laid-back activity and doesn’t feel like work for the clients.
-Mary has recently started working in equine-assisted mental health, assisting Lee Dudley and has been trained as an Equine Specialist in Mental Health (ES).
-She also as training and counseling experience as a Stephen Minister.
+Equine Assisted Therapy with Mary is a fun, laid-back activity where clients learn responsibility, communication, confidence, problem solving skills and so much more.
+She also assists Lee Dudley with groups and is a trained Equine Specialist in Mental Health (ES).
+Mary is also a trained Stephen Minister.
 Mary has a BS in Agricultural Business with a concentration in equine sciences.
 Mary has ridden horses for most of her life and has dabbled in most disciplines, but her primary passion is trail riding.

 Ciana is a social worker, dedicated to serving individuals with special needs and their families, as well as an enthusiastic member of the equestrian community.
 She began riding at a young age and continues a life-long passion for horsemanship across English and Western disciplines.
 Ciana holds a Master’s degree in Social Work, with a focus in Child Welfare and Animal Assisted Therapy, as well as a Certified Therapeutic Riding Instructor accreditation.
 Ciana has taught individuals with physical, behavioral and developmental disabilities through roles in therapeutic riding instruction, behavioral health rehabilitation, special education, and coordinating foster care placements.
 She managed a sizable Equine Assisted Activity and Therapy Program in Colorado for many years.
 Ciana is passionate about assisting individuals of all abilities to foster healthy, educational relationships with equine partners, focusing on therapeutic goals, horsemanship and developmental growth.
 Ciana also hosts the Western Sky Vaulters — an Equestrian Vaulting Team that combines gymnastics and dance on a moving horse, for recreational and therapeutic purposes.